esper-io/dev-docs/docs/home/console.md

 ![Group Management](./assets/OLD_DASHBOARD/6_GM.png)

-3. Approvals
+**Approvals**

-The approvals section is to hide or un-hide In-ROM apps (also referred to as Preloaded apps) on devices.
+The approvals section is to show, hide or disable In-ROM apps (also referred to as Preloaded apps) on devices.

 The catch is that admin needs to enter the exact package name of the In-ROM app that they wish to approve or unapprove.
 The best way to get the exact package name of an In-ROM app is via an adb command as shown below -